How to Grow Weed in South AfricaGianenzo Sapgnuolo

-White powdery mildew fungus coats the surface of the leaf and with extreme cases the buds can become infected.
+White powdery mildew is a fungus that coats the surface of the leaf.
+In some extreme cases, the buds can also become infected.
 Smoking bud infected with powdery mildew is inadvisable.
-If you suspect your harvest will be tainted, discard everything that is tainted.
+If you suspect your harvest has been tainted, discard everything that has been tainted.

-Preventative products like the, Ecobuz Disease Pro, contains specially selected beneficial bacteria that coat the leaves of your cannabis plant.
-Unlike powdery mildew, this bacteria does not harm the cannabis plant or effect the smoking quality.
-The bacteria competes with the mildew and stops it from spreading across your plants.
+Preventative products like the Ecobuz Disease Pro contains specially selected beneficial bacteria that coat the leaves of your cannabis plant.
+Unlike powdery mildew, this bacteria does not harm the cannabis plant or affect the smoking quality.
+The bacteria compete with the mildew and stops it from spreading across your plants.

 The aromatic, sticky-ichy THC covered flowers and bright green leaves are an all you can eat buffet to creepy crawlies!
-However, protecting your crop against flying, crawling and other manner of insects is challenging.
+Protecting your crop against flying, crawling and other manner of insects is challenging.
 Healthy plants are less likely to be attacked by these most common pests.

 - Thrips – Eat the surface of the leaves, reducing photosynthesis.
 Visible leaf spots.

 - Fungus gnats – Tiny flying pest that is attached to water logged soils.
 Causing huge problems.

 - Leaf miners – Leaves trails on the leaves.
 Low risk pest, do not harm the bud.

 - Caterpillars – Can cause massive damages to leaves and make their way into the bud itself to feed.

 - Grasshoppers – Can cause massive damages to leaves, stripping entire plants!